ribesteban/technical-test/README.md

 Send us the project and answer to those simple questions :

 - What bugs did you find ?
 How did you solve these and why ?

-  `I change the find by findOne on the function get project because we want only one project, not array of projects.` `When we created a new user, we had a problem with the registration of the username because we used the value name` `I also changed the type of the input password and use Formik on this form` `On the comment textarea of ​​an activity the name of the project in the placeholder was undefined because the variable was not good`
+  `I change the find by findOne on the function get project because we want only one project, not array of projects.`

+  `When we created a new user, we had a problem with the registration of the username because we used the value name`

+  `I also changed the type of the input password and use Formik on this form`

+  `On the comment textarea of ​​an activity the name of the project in the placeholder was undefined because the variable was not good`

   `When updating a project, nothing happened when you click on Update, the method was using onChange instead of onClick`

 - Which feature did you develop and why ?

   `I added a feature that allows you to create tickets on projects.
 We can now add and delete tasks and update their status directly through the project page`

 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?
+  `I think it is not good to create multiple components in the same file.
+Files in the scenes folder become overloaded and lose readability.
+It also prevents having more generic components which cause repetitions.
+Forms should all be done with Formik in order to have persistence.`